Trump escalates rhetoric on unrest in cities, looking for a campaign advantage

 The advisers spoke on the condition of anonymity to discuss internal campaign deliberations.

-Within six hours of agitators chasing and taunting Trump supporters outside the White House Thursday night as they left his convention speech, campaign advisers were looking for footage to make an ad.
+Within six hours of agitators chasing and taunting Trump supporters outside the White House Thursday night as they left his speech, campaign advisers were looking for footage to make an ad.
 Surrogates were told by campaign advisers to highlight the conflict in media appearances.

 “VIOLENT RADICALS HAVE TAKEN OVER OUR CITIES,” the ad from the GOP said.